 Phone, data and hotspots

-- AT&T: Offers open hot-spots, unlimited data to existing internet customers, and $5/month or $10/month plans to low income families.
-Select pre-paid plans are temporarily receiving an extra 10 gigabytes of data through AT&T's promotions.
+- AT&T: Offers open hot-spots, unlimited data to existing internet customers, and $15/month plans to low income families.
 To turn your AT&T device into a mobile hotspot, follow these steps.

 - Verizon: Waiving two months of service costs for existing low-income customers and offering new plans for new customers.
-From March 25 through April 30, wireless consumer and small business customers will see an additional 15GB of data added to their plan for no additional charge.
+Through May 31, wireless consumer and small business customers will see an additional 15GB of data added to their plan for no additional charge.
 To turn your Verizon device into a mobile hotspot, follow these steps.

-- Sprint: Unlimited data for existing customers and an extra 20 gigabytes for hotspots for 60 days at no extra charge.
-Customers with mobile hotspot-capable handsets who don’t have mobile hotspot will get 20 gigabytes as well for 60 days.
+- Sprint: Through June 30, Sprint will supply unlimited data for existing customers and an extra 20 gigabytes for hotspots at no extra charge.
+Customers with mobile hotspot-capable handsets who don’t have mobile hotspot will get 20 gigabytes.
 To turn your Sprint device into a mobile hotspot, follow these steps.

-- T-Mobile: All current T-Mobile and Metro by T-Mobile customers who have plans with data will have unlimited smartphone data for 60 days, excluding roaming.
+- T-Mobile: All current T-Mobile and Metro by T-Mobile customers who have plans with data will have unlimited smartphone data through June 30, excluding roaming.
 Customers on smartphone plans with hotspot data will get an additional 20GB of smartphone mobile hotspot for each voice line.
 To turn your T-Mobile device into a mobile hotspot, follow these steps.